rotationalio/x/semver/README.md

 // false
 ```

-Alternatively, you can check to see if a version satisifies a range:
+Alternatively, you can check to see if a version satisfies a range:

 ```go
 v := semver.MustParse("1.3.0")